muflone/django-remotes/docs/server-sample.md

 Commands are grouped into **Commands Groups** and each group has a hosts group entitled to use it, a time range for execution and a list of commands.

-For example you can define a group for executing something on all the hosts for a group, until the 1st of the month, after that date, the command group expires and cannot be used it anymore.
+For example, you can define a group for executing something on all the hosts for a group, until the 1st of the month, after that date, the command group expires and cannot be used it anymore.

 You can also disable an entire commands group to make it unavailable to the clients.